wangy412/dim-analysis-tool/README.md

 You can run this like any other cabal project, `cabal run dim-analysis-tool -- '<your input>'`.

+The derived SI units on [this wikipedia page](https://en.wikipedia.org/w/index.php?title=SI_derived_unit&oldid=1087797097#Derived_units_with_special_names) are supported
+(with the ohm literally spelt `ohm` instead of the unicode omega).

+The parser is case sensitive but extra whitespace shouldn't be an issue.

 ## Caveats

 - Doing `s^(2)` doesn't work, but you must do `s^(1/2)` or `s^(-1/2)` if you want fractions (not bothered to fix this)